awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-iam-instance-profile.md

 # Create a custom IAM role for Session Manager<a name="getting-started-create-iam-instance-profile"></a>

-You can create a custom AWS Identity and Access Management \(IAM\) role that provides permissions for only Session Manager actions on your instances\.
-You can also include a policy to provide the permissions needed for session logs to be sent to Amazon Simple Storage Service \(Amazon S3\) and Amazon CloudWatch Logs\.
+You can create an AWS Identity and Access Management \(IAM\) role that grants Session Manager the permission to perform actions on your Amazon EC2 managed instances\.
+You can also include a policy to grant the permissions needed for session logs to be sent to Amazon Simple Storage Service \(Amazon S3\) and Amazon CloudWatch Logs\.

-After you create the IAM role, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) and [Attach or Replace an Instance Profile](https://aws.amazon.com/premiumsupport/knowledge-center/attach-replace-ec2-instance-profile/) for information about how to attach the role to an instance\.
-For more information about IAM instance profiles and roles, see [Using Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) and [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *IAM User Guide*\.
+After you create the IAM role, for information about how to attach the role to an instance, see [Attach or Replace an Instance Profile](https://aws.amazon.com/premiumsupport/knowledge-center/attach-replace-ec2-instance-profile/) at the AWS re:Post website\.
+For more information about IAM instance profiles and roles, see [Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide* and [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*\.
 For more information about creating an IAM service role for on\-premises machines, see [Create an IAM service role for a hybrid environment](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-service-role.html)\.

 **Topics**
 + [Creating an IAM role with minimal Session Manager permissions \(console\)](#create-iam-instance-profile-ssn-only)